dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryOptimization.md

 ```
 {: .Example}

-Here are several notes about reading a plan
+### Reading an Explain Plan

+A few things you should be aware of when reviewing a plan:

 * The order in which the plan is executed is from the bottom up.
 * For a binary join, the left table comes first, then the right table.

-And here are some key facts to examine in the explain plan:
+And here are some key aspects of plans that you likely want to examine:

 <table>
     <col />